m-ahiru/uClicker/README.md

 If owner is not you, run the `chown` fix above.

 **Problem:** *Still breaks after using sudo*
 Don’t run the GUI with sudo.
-Prefer running backend without sudo via the udev rules above.

 **Problem:** *Where does the app actually read/write?*
 Trace file openings to confirm the exact path: